averma247/resetAssuredFrameWorkLala/README.md

 1. All the automated test cases will be executed.

 ## How to install & Run using command prompt
-1. Please extract the project at your desired location.
+1. Please extract the project at your desired path.
 1. Go to Resources folder and add your application URL corresponding to URI propertry in config.properties file.
 1. Open the command prompt and go to the project path.
 1. Run the command "mvn clean install"(make sure your JAVA_HOME path is set Jave home directory)